Tell me your personal story, but don't overdo it. I'd like to

-Tell me about the research you have done, if any.
-I want to know that you can describe the problem you confronted, argue that it is important and was challenging to solve, compare (briefly) to prior work, and explain your technical solution and how you validated it at a high-level.
+Tell us about the research you have done, if any.
+We want to know that you can describe the problem you confronted, argue that it is important and was challenging to solve, compare (briefly) to prior work, and explain your technical solution and how you validated it at a high-level.
 Doing this in a short essay is hard, but if you can do so effectively it's a very good sign for research.

 Finally, good luck with your application!
 CMU is very competitive